m0nkeyplay/TenableIO/README.md

 *usage* `python3 owners3.py`

 **Exporting Scan Results:**
 To download a nessus or csv file of results from a scan.
+Gets Critical, High Medium and Scan Information This can be changed by modifying the report_data variable

 *usage* `./ioExportQueue26.py --scan 'scan name' --type nessus or csv`